Skip to main content

 Each volunteer team will have their own systems of holding records for the young people in their care.
 This might be through the personal detail record cards, activity information forms, a database or other means.

-If this is data you already hold, you'll need to ensure you've a procedure for making sure it's kept up to date.
+If this is data you already hold, you'll need to make sure you have a procedure for making sure it's kept up to date.
 To avoid duplication of data, it should be possible to use these records for each event (amended as and if necessary), including providing details for any third party involved.

 Find out more about data protection and record management.